 In the 15th century, Bérenger Guilhot became the archbishop of Auch.
 The family was believed to participate in the affairs of their community and were awarded lands, titles and letters patent confirming their nobility.
 Those who were granted the title of Lords of Ferrières were Bérenger Guilhot, Jean Guilhot, Arnaud Guilhot and Dominique Guilhot.
 The granting of the title to the prestigious members of this family was believed to confer special rights, privileges and responsibilities and Guillaume Guilhot became the Lord and also the Baron of Ferrières.

 François Guilhot who branched out to Crouzet was given the title of Lord of Crouzet, rewarded with lands, estates, and became the founder of a new branch of this esteemed family.
 Notable among the distinguished branch of Lagarde was Emile-Joseph-Marie Guilhot who was the Captain and the Commandant of the 8th regiment of Hussars in the 19th century.

 Jean Guillot, born in 1650, son of François and Jeanne (née Brou), was a carpenter for the king that travelled to Canada in the 17th century.
 After arriving in Quebec he married Françoise Trud, daughter of Mathurin and Marguerite (née Gareman), on 3rd February 1688.

-Important Dates for the Gillotte family
+Early History of the Gillotte family

 This web page shows only a small excerpt of our Gillotte research.
 Another 51 words (4 lines of text) are included under the topic Early Gillotte History in all our PDF Extended History products and printed products wherever possible.